AdamFipke/cosc123_demo/report.md

 to bold, put two astricies on either side of the **word**

+to italisize, put one astrix on either side of the *word*
 ### level 3 heading

 If you want to make a list: